fulcus/information-retrieval/README.md

 This repository contains the code for the course Information Retrieval at Universidad Politécnica de València.

-It consists of 3 small projects (Lab1-3) and the main final Project.
+It consists of 3 small projects (PigLatin, WordCounter, InfiniteMonkey) and a main final project (NewsSearcher).

-# Final Project
+# NewsSearcher

 The final project consists in the implementation in python3 of a news indexing and retrieval system.